-- 1. Press MENU twice to display the Main Menu. - Use the ROCKER to highlight the Systm tab, press right then down until the field below the word Speed is highlighted, and press ENTER. - Use the ROCKER to enter a speed, and press ENTER. - 4.
+- 1. Press MENU twice to display the Main Menu. - 2.
+Use the ROCKER to highlight the Systm tab, press right then down until the field below the word Speed is highlighted, then press ENTER. - 3.
+Use the ROCKER to enter a speed, and press ENTER. - 4.
 Use the ROCKER to highlight Track Control.
-Press ENTER, and select a heading. - Press ENTER to finish, and QUIT until you return to the Map Page.
+Press ENTER, and select a heading. - 5.
+Press ENTER to finish, and QUIT until you return to the Map Page.